Livestock Farming in the Future: Clean, Green and On-Screen?

 DSM, the Netherlands-based health and nutrition company, think they have the answer.
 They have developed a feed additive called 3NOP (marketed as Bovaer) that is expected to be regulated for use in Europe by the end of this year and then rolled out elsewhere in 2021.
 The additive works instantaneously; adding a quarter-teaspoon to feed can reduce livestock emissions by 30%.
 This compound was discovered in 2013 and has undergone rigorous field testing over the past seven years, giving it an edge over some of the start-up innovations entering the market.

 Mootral is developing a competitive product that reduces methane emissions using properties found naturally in citrus and garlic.
 Mootral’s business model differs in that the company has had their product verified by Verra, a developer of a private carbon offsetting marketplace.
 With this certification, Mootral’s product can offer the farmer a second revenue stream from selling the carbon credits associated with offsetting methane emissions.
+DSM have also registered their methane emissions reduction product with another carbon crediting agency, Gold Standard (as of 4/22/20).

 Improve Waste Handling